czi-catalystproject/hub-champion-training/episodes/access_hub.md

 A Hub Champion should have Owner permissions for their GitHub Organization in order to invite non-members to it.
 Inviting a user to the organization does not automatically grant the user access to a hub.
 A member of a GitHub Organization must be added to a GitHub Team associated with the hub in order to log into the hub with their GitHub credentials.

 :::{note}
-Your GitHub Team is defined and specially linked to your hub when the hub was initally deployed.
+Your GitHub Team was defined and specially linked to your hub when the hub was initially deployed.
 This information should be known to Hub Champions.
 If not, please contact your community representative who deployed the hub.
 :::

 Follow the guidance below to practise granting user access to the [Community Showcase Hub](https://showcase.2i2c.cloud/), specifically